 Problem: Sometimes a spouse has indirect ownership rights in the business.
 During the divorce process, the business interest could be divided up between the owner and his or her ex-spouse, or the business interest could be completely allocated to the ex-spouse during the division of assets.

-Solution: Have a provision in the ownership agreement that keeps the interest in the hands of the owner (i.e. the owner and/or the company have the right to purchase the interest from an ex-spouse).
+Solution: Have a provision in the partnership or ownership agreement that keeps the interest in the hands of the owner (i.e. the owner and/or the company have the right to purchase the interest from an ex-spouse).

 Situation: An owner dies.